uncss/grunt-uncss/README.md

 ## Preview

-Taking a Bootstrap project using >120KB of CSS down to 11KB.
-The trimming process does not yet generate 1:1 expected output, but it's very close.
+Taking a multi-page project using Bootstrap with >120KB of CSS down to 11KB.

 ![](http://i.imgur.com/uhWMALH.gif)